shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-ethereum-data-with-the-graph.md

 ![Create your first subgraph](../../../.gitbook/assets/graph_create_subgraph.png)

 Next, you need to give your subgraph a name.
-Give the name as vending.
+Give the name as **vending**.
 Once that's done, you will see this screen:

 ![Subgraph dashboard](../../../.gitbook/assets/graph_subgraph_created.png)